 The Forest Hills Technology Department coordinates closely with the Teaching and Learning Department to deepen learning experiences by integrating technology into the curriculum.
 Through research-based best practices with technology integration, students engage in meaningful learning opportunities, which ultimately lead to greater academic achievement and growth.
 Students connect, collaborate and create with their peers locally and around the country and world, as well as learn from guest instructors, whether it be an author or an expert in a particular field of study.

-Through technology and a Bring Your Own Device program, Forest Hills provides additional resources, experiences and meaningful learning opportunities that engage students and allow them to fully explore subjects and interests.
-Learning in FHSD is not limited by the walls of the classroom; students connect, collaborate and create with their peers locally and around the country and world, as well as learn from guest instructors, such as astronomers from Pasedena, CA. Students engage in creative, high-level thinking as they create multimedia book trailers, stop-motion movies and interactive presentations, as well as participate special events such as Global Read Aloud, which provided the opportunity for students to read and discuss books with other students across the globe.
+Students engage in creative, high-level thinking as they learn and apply their understanding through a variety of mediums with technology, such as: interactive presentations, online simulations, video creation, graphic design, and augmented or virtual reality (AR/VR).
+Students may also participate in special events such as Global Read Aloud, which provides the opportunity for students to read and discuss books with other students across the globe.
 Students are empowered through a self-directed educational experience that allows them to access learning anytime and anywhere, and prepares them for the digital world that awaits them after graduation.

 The district follows the following hardware model:

 Preschool: one iPad for every five students

 Grade 12: Option to receive a district-provided device, or bring your own device (BYOD)